Supreme Court examples of dashes—em-dashes, en-dashes, and hyphens

 — Justice Kagan in DEWBERRY GROUP, INC. v.
 DEWBERRY ENGINEERS INC.

-— showing the double em-dash to emphasize a clause mid-sentence
+— using the double em-dash to emphasize a clause mid-sentence

 -